 Because these fascinating creatures are nocturnal, your best chance of spotting them is at night.
 You don’t want to use a bright torch or any harsh brightness because it will annoy them.
 Use a red cellophane-wrapped flashlight or a red light bulb in a spotlight.

-They are most active between two hours after dusk and up to two hours before daybreak.
+They are most active between two hours after dusk and two hours before daybreak.
 They will return to their nest during the day to rest.

 Preserve dead trees